 Encrypted Forms 2.0 or HIPAA?

-If your organization needs to meet HIPAA compliance standards to secure PHI, we can provide a HIPAA server that includes database encryption beyond the standard disk encryption on dedicated servers for Enterprise accounts.
+If your organization needs to meet HIPAA compliance standards to secure PHI, we can provide a HIPAA server that includes database encryption beyond the standard disk encryption on local data residency center for Enterprise accounts.
 A HIPAA server with Jotform Enterprise allows you to maintain the visibility of user activity and manage sensitive organizational data with role-based access and secure user account logins.

 Every form ships with built-in encryption and safeguards that are purely focused on data security and privacy, without requiring any action from users.